RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 1. Select the **S3** service under **Services** -\> **Storage -\>
     S3** to navigate to the **S3 Management Console**.
 1. Navigate to your bucket's permissions page:
-    a.
-To create a new bucket:
+    1. To create a new bucket:
         1. Click the **+ Create Bucket** button
         1. Enter a **name** and **region** for the bucket\
             ![new-bucket](/images/rc/new-bucket.png?width=600&height=678)